-Other confidential or privileged information may be disseminated in the same manner as that set forth in Section III.D. of this Arrangement, "Dissemination of Documentary Proprietary Information."
+Other confidential or privileged information may be disseminated in the same manner as that set forth in Section III.D, "Dissemination of Documentary Proprietary Information."

-G. Non-Documentary Proprietary or Other Confidential or Privileged Information information arising from the assignment of staff, use of facilities, or joint projects, shall be treated by the Parties according to the principles specified for documentary information in this Arrangement; provided, however, that the Party communicating such proprietary or other confidential or privileged information has placed the recipient on notice as to the character of the information communicated.
+G. Non-Documentary Proprietary or Other Confidential or Privileged Information

+Non-documentary proprietary or other confidential or privileged information provided in seminars and other meetings organized under this Arrangement, or information arising from the assignment of staff, use of facilities, or joint projects, shall be treated by the Parties according to the principles specified for documentary information in this Arrangement; provided, however, that the Party communicating such proprietary or other confidential or privileged information has placed the recipient on notice as to the character of the information communicated.